 The University of Iowa provides a variety of scholarships to eligible undergraduate students through the Iowa Scholarship Portal.
 Scholarships are available to first-year, transfer, and currently enrolled students.
 For additional details on scholarships for your program of study, check directly with the department or college.

-The certificate's required 18 s.h. of credit includes a core curriculum of five courses and an additional 3 s.h. of elective course work from the list of approved aging-related courses.
+The certificate's required 18 semester hours of credit includes a core curriculum of five courses and an additional 3 semester hours of elective coursework from the list of approved aging-related courses.

 The Aging and Longevity Studies Program features a multidisciplinary approach to the study of gerontology and geriatric education.
-It provides a broad background in aging for students for students from varied disciplines.
+It provides a broad background in aging for students from varied disciplines.

-Students should work with the academic advisers and the certificate coordinator to develop an individual plan of study that complements their degree program and career interests.
+Students should work with the academic advisors and the certificate coordinator to develop an individual plan of study that complements their degree program and career interests.